 He had four symbols to draw.
 The main one was a universal symbol that acted as a function, used to shrink things.
 Pip’s notes stated that, though the symbol wasn’t used often by people, it was what powered the Inventory app.

 Dhane focused on releasing a sliver of pearlescent mana at the tip of his finger.
-Warmth spread down his arm and hand until a tiny, shimmering point materialized.
+Warmth spread down his arm and hand until a tiny shimmering bead materialized.

 It took significant focus to keep it there, and with every passing second, his mana dropped by 6 points out of the full 110.